-The 2017 public television series Inside California Education has profiled several classified employees and CSEA members.
+The public television series Inside California Education recently profiled several classified employees and CSEA members.
 These videos show what it means to be an Everyday Hero and underscore the vital contributions classified employees make to public education and our communities.

 Marvin Listberger is a lead campus monitor at Folsom High School and member of American River Chapter 528.
 He says that doing his job helps provide a safe atmosphere, so students and staff can focus on education.